DeepChainBio/deepchain-apps/docs/source/documentation/deepchainapps.rst

     ├── __init__.py
     ├── checkpoint
     │   ├── __init__.py
-    │   └── model.pt: Optionnal # optional: model to be used in app must be placed there ├── examples
+    │   └── model.pt: Optionnal # optional: model to be used in the app must be placed there ├── examples
     │   ├── app_with_checkpoint.py # example: app example with checkpoint
     │   └── torch_classifier.py # example: show how to train a neural network with pre-trained embeddings └── src
         ├── DESC.md # Desciption file of the application, feel free to put a maximum of information.
         ├── __init__.py
         ├── app.py # main application script.
-Main class must be named App.
+The main class must be named App.
         └── model.py: Optional # file to register the models you use in app.py.
         └── tags.json # file to register the tags on the hub.